Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 These days, API's to transfer data around the web are very popular.
 API's are restful if you can do HTTP requests like GET, PUT, POST and DELETE, but in many cases you only need the GET request in order to present your content to the user.

-Recently content management frameworks like Drupal and even Wordpress, also came with plugins for restful API solutions.
+Also content management frameworks like Drupal and even Wordpress, came with restful API solutions.

 ## How about Jekyll?